KHSDTC/Hackathon_Autumn2020/index.md

 ## For whom is this Hackathon 101 intended?

-This session will be a __beginners-focused__ event and is suitable for anyone, including undergraduate and postgraduate students, Post-Docs and PIs.
+This session will be a __beginners-focused__ event and is suitable for anyone, including undergraduate and postgraduate (taught and research) students, Post-Docs and PIs.

 Do you wish to begin coding to accelerate your research?
 Or you have some initial experience, but need additional practice?
 This event is just for you!